domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Don't attempt to fail; if you do, you'll succeed (which defeats the point).

 Yes!
 That's right!
 You lost it!
 You lost all of it!
 And it'll never come back.
 And you'll never see it again.
 It's gone...forever!
 What was once shall never be again.
 It's a done-deal.
 So, better get used to it.
 Time to move on - immediately.
 Get over it - it's water under the bridge.
 Chin up (don't think about what you can't change).
 Remain strong - stay strong.
 Stand tall, soldier.
 Move on - move forward.
 Get on with it.
-Get up & on with it, now.
+Get up and on with it, now.
 Forget about it.
 Don't dawdle.
-Get back to it, & stop ponderin' it.
+Get back to it, and stop ponderin' it.
 Stop thinkin' about it.
 Life goes on...life goes on; time to move on...move on!

 Close friends are the family you choose.